 Below is how to get Ubuntu Linux to play DVDs and other movie videos.

 First, install libdvd-pkg in Ubuntu.
-This package is included in the multiverse repository, so you’ll need to enable it.
+This package is included in the multiverse repository, so you must enable it.

 Run the commands below to enable the repository and install libdvd-pkg.

 ┌───────────────────────────────────────────────┤ Configuring libdvd-pkg ├───────────────────────────────────────────────┐ │This package automates the process of launching downloads of the source files for libdvdcss2 from videolan.org, compiling them, and installing the binary packages (libdvdcss2 libdvdcss-dev).
 Please run "sudo dpkg-reconfigure libdvd-pkg" to launch this process for the first time. <Ok>